ProfessionalWiki/SubPageList/doc/INSTALL.md

 ## Installation with Composer

-You can install SubPageList is with [Composer](http://getcomposer.org).
+You can install SubPageList with [Composer](http://getcomposer.org).
 If you do not have Composer yet, you first need to install it, or [get the composer.phar file](http://getcomposer.org/composer.phar).